Ferdinand Schubert

 Ferdinand Schubert (born 18 October 1794 in Vienna; died 26 February 1859) was an Austrian composer and brother of Franz Schubert.
 He also designed the grave stone for the grave of Ludwig van Beethoven, which is now at Vienna's Central Cemetery.

 Early life

 Ferdinand Lukas Schubert was an Austrian teacher, organist and composer.
 He is notable for his compositions and for his role in publishing the complete works of his younger brother Franz Schubert.
-He received training in piano and violin from his father, Franz Theodor Schubert, and his older brother Ignaz, later from Michael Wood, and finally from the public teacher of the choir of St. Anna, Joseph Drechsler.
+He received training in piano and violin from his father, Franz Theodor Schubert, and his older brother Ignaz, later from Michael Holzer, and finally from the public teacher of the choir of St. Anna, Joseph Drechsler.
 As a boy, Ferdinand played violin in the Schubert family string quartet, with his brothers Franz and Ignaz on viola and violin and his father on cello.
 Franz Schubert composed many of his early string quartets for this ensemble.